 arehucas rum destillery

-It is worth mentioning that in Arucas there is a rum factory Arehucas.
-It was founded in 1884.
-It arouses great interest among tourists, because rum production is said to be a speciality of the town.
+It’s worth mentioning that in Arucas there is a rum factory Arehucas.
+It was founded in 1884 and arouses great interest among tourists, because rum production is said to be a speciality of the town.
 The building has its own cellar and is said to be one of the most important in Europe.
 You can visit the factory.
 However, I was not interested in this subject, so we decided to pass.

 Mirador De La Montaña De Arucas view point